 Yes, there are medications that can help you bring your levels to a healthier range.
 But even if your doctor prescribes one for you, you still need to make some adjustments in your everyday life to get your cholesterol under control.

 The first thing you need to do to improve your health is to change what you put into your body.
 You can lower your cholesterol by swapping out certain foods for healthier choices.

 Start by loading your plate with plant-based foods like fruits, vegetables, whole grains, and beans.
 Not only are they low in cholesterol, they’re high in fiber.
 That’ll keep things moving through your digestive tract.
 Fish, nuts, low-fat dairy, and lean poultry are good choices, too.

-Want to maximize the effects of your new, low-cholesterol diet?
+Want to make the most of your new low-cholesterol diet?
 Get moving.
-Physical activity doesn’t have much direct effect on your LDL levels, but it does raise HDL as it lowers the amount of fat in your blood called triglycerides.
-Exercise also helps you keep off extra pounds and lowers your blood pressure -- two other contributors to heart disease.
+Physical activity doesn’t have much direct effect on your LDL levels, but it raises HDL as it lowers the amount of fat in your blood called triglycerides.
+Exercise also helps you keep off extra pounds and lowers your blood pressure -- two other things that make heart disease more likely.

 You should try to get a total of 30 minutes of heart-pumping exercise almost every day, like walking, running, swimming, biking, or hitting the elliptical or step machine.
 If you’ve been inactive for a long time, you’ll want to start off slow, walking for a few minutes at a time.
-Talk to your doctor about what kinds and how much exercise is right for you.
+Talk to your doctor about what kinds of exercise you should do and how much is right for you.

 Put It Out

 Your cholesterol levels are yet another reason to stop smoking.
 The carbon monoxide you inhale from cigarettes increases the level of cholesterol that builds up along the walls of your arteries.
 If you need help to kick the habit, talk to your doctor about medicines or counseling programs that can make it easier.